Champaign County, Illinois: Geography

 Because Champaign County is situated on a large and very flat plateau, it had virtually no natural drainage, so that much of the County consisted of wetlands until drainage ditches were built, beginning in the 1870s.
 This was an example of an upland marsh, which resulted in a high incidence of malaria before the late nineteenth century.

-The topography of Champaign County was formed by the Wisconsin Glacier about 20,000 years before the present.
+The topography of Champaign County was formed by the Wisconsin glaciation about 20,000 years before the present.
 Lobes of ice from what is now Lake Michigan crossed the county, creating a deep pile of glacial soil, up to 300 feet thick, topped by numerous moraines forming small, flat watersheds with no outlets.

 Champaign County is situated on the divide between the Ohio and Mississippi Rivers.
 Rivers flow out of Champaign County to the east, west, and south.
 The Kaskaskia River has its origin to the northwest of Champaign, draining the western side of that City.
 The Kaskaskia flows toward the southwest, joining the Mississippi south of St. Louis, Missouri.

-The Embarras River, on the other hand, drains the south-central portion of the Champaign–Urbana metropolitan area, originating in southeastern Champaign and flowing through the experimental fields on the southern part of the campus of the University of Illinois.
+The Embarras River, on the other hand, drains the south-central portion of Champaign–Urbana, originating in southeastern Champaign and flowing through the experimental fields on the southern part of the campus of the University of Illinois.
 The Embarras is a tributary to the Wabash River and Ohio River systems.
-The northeast corner of Champaign, the central portion of the University campus, and the northern part of Urbana are drained by the Boneyard Creek, which flows into the Saline Ditch, a tributary of the Vermilion and Wabash rivers.
+The northeast corner of Champaign, the central portion of the University campus, and the northern part of Urbana are drained by the Boneyard Creek, which flows into the Saline Branch, a tributary of the Vermilion and Wabash rivers.